 The Fund has sole responsibility for the initial and ongoing appointment of custodians.
 Uninvested cash held with the Custodian is a direct exposure to the balance sheet of the Custodian.
 Arrangements for investments held by the Custodian vary from market to market but the assets of the Fund are held in a segregated client account.
-As at 31 March 2017, this level of exposure to the Custodian is only 1.2% of the total value of the portfolio (3.5% as at 31 March 2016).
+As at 31 March 2018, this level of exposure to the Custodian is 2.4% of the total value of the portfolio (1.2% as at 31 March 2017).